LeonisX/yoda-stories-translation-tool/documents/dta-zone.md

 * Actions, Scripts and Hotspots

 During world generation, quest items and NPCs are randomly selected for the zone from the available list.
+These items are selected semi-randomly to create a new story each time.

+On the world map neighboring zones can be visited by walking off the current zone.
+Additionally, zones are connected through doors.

+In order to make zones a little more interesting to play and replay, the game includes a custom scripting language.
+These *actions* are defined per zone.

+Special points of interest on a zone are marked by *hotspots*.
+These locations mark doors, or places where an item can be used, or an NPC be placed by the world generator.

 Format